Webcomic / Catena

 - The Ditz: Patches

-- Dream Sequence: Bear has a rather epic one in which he was in Oblivion with Buddy.
+- Dream Sequence: Bear has a rather epic one in which he's in Oblivion with Buddy.
 Later in the series, Patches takes the entire cast on one through various anime.

 - Fanservice: The beach scenes in particular.